Jaffar-Jamal/ElkAndDVWA_Ansible/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network depicted below using an instance of ansible deployed from a docker image.

 ![ELK and DVWA Deployment Diagram](Diagrams/DVWAandELK_CloudDiagram.png)

-These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+These files have been tested and used to generate 3 instances of the "Damned Vulnerable Web Application" and a live ELK stack deployment on an Azure cloud Resource group (although it is not limited to that environment the provided documentation will be for setup with Azure).
+By setting up the network architecture in the Azure portal and running the provided playbooks over SSH you will create the above network.
+Alternatively, you can install portions of the network on your own system using the provided playbooks individually (assuming your network has a similar topology and you are using ansible).
+This would allow you to install just the dvwa, or the elk stack and its beats depending on your preference.

+  - dvwa playbook: Ansible/dvwaPlaybooks_Ansible/pentest.yml
+  - elk playbook: Ansible/elkPlaybooks_Ansible/install-elk.yml
+  - filebeat: Ansible/elkPlaybooks_Ansible/filebeat-playbook.yml
+  - metricbeat: Ansible/elkPlaybooks_Ansible/metricbeat-playbook.yml

 This document contains the following details:
 - Description of the Topology